NSAPH/National-Causal-Analysis/Confounders/census/readme.md

     high school

 Within this dataset there are ~38,000 unique zipcodes.
-There are around 47,000 unqiue zipcodes in the unmerged medicare mortality dataset.
+There are around 47,000 unique zipcodes in the unmerged medicare mortality dataset.
 This difference has been attributed to out of date and incorrect zipcodes entered in to the medicare dataset as the standard list of zipcodes nationally provided by ESRI only contains ~41,000 zipcodes.
 When merging